eduardz1/MLPR-Project/report/report.typ

     ),
   )

-  #v(100pt)
+  From the correlation matrices, we can see that the features are weakly correlated with each other.
+Given the Naïve Bayes assumption of indipendence, $p(E | c) = product_(i = 1)^n p (x_i | c)$ where $E = (x_1, x_2, dots, x_n)$, it's not surprising that the model performs well.
+(Note that indipendence is not really needed for the model to perform well, #cite(<Zhang2004TheOO>, form: "prose") explores the optimality of the Naïve Bayes classifier even in in the presence correlation between the features).

   == Filtering out the Last Two Features

   We noticed in @gaussian-models[Lab 4 Section] that the last two features do not fit well with the Gaussian assumption.
-When repeating the classification tasks without the last two features, we notice that the accuracy and error rate decrease slightly.
+When repeating the classification tasks without the last two features, we notice that the accuracy decreses slightly across the board.
 This result, pheraphs unexpected, implies that there is still valuable information to be extracted from these features.

   #figure(
     align(center)[